This classic vegan banana bread recipe is moist, fluffy and delicious. It’s the best banana bread ever!

 Pour batter into a greased loaf pan.
 Bake for about 50 min – 1 hour.
 Ovens vary, mine usually takes 50 minutes.
 You can also do the toothpick test in the center of the loaf, if it comes out clean it should be ready.
 Remove from oven and let cool for 10 min before slicing.

 I’ve stopped using baking soda in this recipe, sticking with only the 2 teaspoons baking powder with great results.
-There’s baking soda in baking powder so it really isn’t necessary, but I have left the baking soda in the recipe because I know some may prefer to add it.
+There’s baking soda in baking powder so it really isn’t necessary, but I have left the baking soda in the recipe because I know some may prefer to add it as it does also help brown the top of the loaf.
 Just know that if you don’t have it on hand, you’ll be fine just using baking powder only.

-I have made this replacing the oil with unsweetened apple sauce I purchased from Trader Joe’s.
-It was just as good.
+I have made this replacing the oil with unsweetened apple sauce and it was just as good.
 Loaf was a little denser and didn’t rise as much, but the flavor was still great.
 I’ve also played around with using half oil and half unsweetened almond milk (equally 1/3 cup) with excellent results!

 If using coconut oil, be sure it’s warmed and in its liquid state.
 My preferred oils for this recipe are either light flavored olive oil or coconut oil.